-Risks and risk drivers related to design, construction, operation and maintenance that could create fire ignition sources are listed below.
-The methodology for identifying, monitoring, analyzing, planning, evaluating safety-wide risks are defined in NCPA's Preventative Strategies and Programs in Section 5.A.
+Enterprise-wide safety risks are NCPA facility actions or events that could create fire ignition sources.
+The methodology for identifying, monitoring, analyzing, planning, evaluating safety-wide risks are defined in NCPA's Preventative Strategies and Programs in Section 5.A. below.
 These risks include: